Our Students are Practice Ready Professionals. You are their Bridge to a Career in the Law.

 - We are always there to support our field placement supervisors navigate any issues that may come up during the experience.

-- Due to COVID-19, remote and hybrid externships are permitted.
+- Fully remote, fully in-person, or hybrid externships are permitted.